 C0 CRANE COURSE

-TLILIC4009 Licence to operate a slewing mobile crane (up to 60 tonnes)(superseded)
+TLILIC4011 Licence to operate a slewing mobile crane (over 100 tonnes)(superseded by and equivalent to TLILIC0015)

 It is mandatory in Australia to hold a licence for the operation of cranes.
 To receive a High-Risk Work Licence, you must partake in recognised training, provided by a registered training organisation.
 You will be assessed on skills, knowledge and training using the relevant crane equipment under realistic working conditions.